Projects per year

 Research interests

-My research is situated within sociology of medicine and pharmaceuticals.
+My research is situated within the political sociology of medicine and pharmaceuticals.
 My main area of interest is the transparency of interactions between drug companies, patient organisations, and the health service.
 In addition, I examine social processes, especially lobbying, associated with the scientific assessment as well as pricing and reimbursement of medical technologies.

 I draw on key traditions in political sociology, especially the work of Marx, Weber as well as C.W.
 Mills, Theda Skocpol, Stephen Lukes, and G. William Domhoff.
 I utilise multiple research methods ranging from ethnography and in-depth elite interviews to surveys, regression analysis, and social network analysis.
 I also have experience in using investigative methods, such as freedom of information requests.
 My research often results in creating large publicly available databases, some of which can be accessed through this website.